openbmc/openbmc-test-automation/README.md

 `tests`: directory contains the general test cases

-`extended`: directory contains the use cases for new IP network testing,PDU, BIOS and BMC code update.
+`extended`: directory contains the use cases for new IP network testing, PDU, BIOS and BMC code update.

 ```shell